GraydonB43/NBA-Draft-Lottery-Odds/README.md

 Draft Probability table.xlsx presents the distribution of chances out of 1000 that each seed has of obtaining the #1 overall pick under the old, new and hypothetical lottery structures as well as the draft probability table containing the computed probabilties contained in NBA Draft Probabilities code.

-NBA Draft Probabilities code = code used to obtain the probability that each seed recieves each pick.
+NBA Draft Probabilities code = code used to obtain the probability that each seed recieves each pick

 Draft Probability Table.csv = complete probability table containing each team's odds of getting each pick given this hypothetical lottery system